ElioDiNino/Quote/README.md

 ### `/quote <method> <value>`

-Quote a message via either of the above methods with a slash command.
+Quote a message via either a URL (as above) or by matching a message that contains text from the same channel.

 ### `/help` or `$help`